saeed8elfiky/SecurityOperationCenter/projects/incident_fake_google_authenticator.md

 ## 1. Executive Summary

-This report documents the findings from the provided PCAP, based on a simulated SOC investigation.
-The infection appears to have originated when a user searched for and downloaded a fake version of Google Authenticator from a typosquatted domain.
-Subsequent traffic analysis indicates communication with suspicious external IPs, likely functioning as Command-and-Control (C2) servers.
+This report presents findings from the provided PCAP based on a simulated SOC investigation.
+The infection began when a user searched for and downloaded a fake Google Authenticator from a typosquatted domain.
+Traffic analysis shows communication with suspicious external IPs, likely acting as Command-and-Control (C2) servers.

 ---

 ## 2. Infected Host Details

 * **IP Address of Infected Client:** `10.1.17.215`
-  Evidence: This host generated a high volume of DNS queries and suspicious connections.
-It communicated frequently with the internal AD domain controller and initiated outbound traffic toward known suspicious domains and IPs.
-The behavior suggests malware beaconing or automated processes beyond normal user activity.
+  Evidence: This host generated many DNS queries and suspicious connections.
+It often contacted the AD domain controller and sent outbound traffic to known suspicious domains and IPs.
+This suggests malware beaconing or automated processes beyond normal user activity.

 * **MAC Address of Infected Client:** `00:d0:b7:26:4a:74`
   Evidence: Extracted from Ethernet headers within the PCAP.
 Consistently mapped to `10.1.17.215`, confirming device identity.